Seriously. How do you end your blog posts?

 - A discussion can sometimes better communicate your expert status.
 As your knowledge becomes apparent to more people, they're more likely to buy in to what you're selling.
 Feedback can be valuable.

 Feedback from your customers is valuable.
-In fact, I'd say it's often the most under-valued resource available to businesses.
+In fact, we'd say it's often the most under-valued resource available to businesses.

 #9 The element of surprise

 *rips off face mask*

 Think about click-bait headlines and why they work.
 "You won't believe what they did next..."

 It's a similar idea for ending an article.
 Rather than trying to hook your potential reader and get them to click your post, you are ending with a bang.
 Sound familiar?
 Yes, this would be the repetition thing.
 You want them to leave feeling fulfilled.